Don’t you just love fresh in season strawberries? I sure do! One of my other loves is pancakes, especially nutritious

 Strawberries are well-known for their antioxidant and anti-inflammatory nutrients.
 Research shows strong health benefits for cardiovascular support, blood sugar regulation and cancer prevention.

-For easy stress-free shopping, find some of the non-perishable ingredients for this recipe, including the Wholesome Organic Evaporated Cane Juice Sugar, in our Vitacost.com Healthy Living Shop or some of my “Featured Kitchen Favorites” in our Walmart.com Shop or try our Personal Care & Tea Shop.
-They contain links to online stores where I like to shop.
+For easy stress-free shopping, find some of the non-perishable ingredients for this recipe, including the Wholesome Organic Evaporated Cane Juice Sugar, in our Vitacost.com Healthy Living Shop or try our Vitacost.com Personal Care & Tea Shop.

 Fresh Strawberry Shortcake Pancakes with Whipped Coconut Cream